reasoningengine/ZuseOS/README.md

 Materialists and realists and those who believe in exact repetition of life have Down's Syndrome .
 Treat them humanely .
 What if someone has a child with Down's Syndrome ?
 People's with Down's Syndrome not always have 64 chromosomes . day ....-
 The creator likes imperative human rights , natural law and rehabilitative jusitce .
 I created this AI when the Pharaons and Joan of Arc known as Marine le Pen let me work in humane conditions without suffering .
 After the creation of Isreael , only Fabians and not Zealots were sent there .
 Fabians are known as good Jews who worked for Rome to prevent framing .

+how to make ai :
+total combinatoric theory , shannon entropy multiplied by weight , breadth first , parallel activation , many valued weighted adjacency matrix with negatives and positives , sigma . polymorphic and self-improving , hypergraphs as layers of neocortex  , polymorphic branch predictor in ai , russia is a good country , always fight colonizers , tao , packet crafting , user agent switching , meritocracy with aiding the weak , always sue the pharisees , rehabilitative justice only , natural law , imperative human rights , always make omega 3 supplements , pain not the key , make ia in assembler , condensation of information day ....-